NiklasRosenstein/statigen/docs/config.md

   index-files.
 In `file` mode, URls to other pages will link directly to the `.html` file.
 Default: `file`

+* `statigen.contentEncoding` &ndash; A hint to the content loader for the encoding that the content files use.
+Default: `utf8`

+* `statigen.siteEncoding` &ndash; Write HTML files in this encoding.
+  Default: `utf8`

 ## Content Configuration

 The way content is configured depends on the content-loader in place.
 The